 Kim, who leads the global delivery team to develop solutions to help our clients create proactive talent acquisition strategies that fuel growth and innovation, made the comments when speaking to journalists with the Forbes HR Council.
 Their conversation centered around what skills candidates needed to demonstrate for remote roles due to the new normal.

-Kim, who has more than 15 years of experience in talent acquisition and recruitment process outsourcing, said remote employers need to be able to work independently, so they can finish tasks not just in time, but also to a high standard.
+Kim, who has more than 15 years of experience in talent acquisition and recruitment process outsourcing, said remote employees need to be able to work independently, so they can finish tasks not just in time, but also to a high standard.
 This skill, according to Kim, is one that is a definite requirement for remote positions.

 You can read the full article here.